EdutieProject/edutie-backend/docs/edutie/definitions/education/KnowledgeCorrelation.md

 ## Contained data:

+### Correlated knowledge subject Id

+The identifier of the source knowledge subject which correlation is being measured.

-### Knowledge subject Id
+### Correlated knowledge subject Id

-The identity of correlated knowledge subject.
-As Learning Requirements are related with a knowledge subject, the correlation is also about the learning requirement that is related to knowledge subject of this id.
+The identifier of correlated knowledge subject.

 ### Correlation Factor